How I Plan to Retire by Age 40 and Gain Financial Freedom

 Countless people have used real estate investing to retire early before age 60.
 One problem with retirement savings accounts like IRAs is that you can’t access them before age 60 (unless you want a penalty).

 In my opinion, real estate is an important part of a diversified portfolio because it can produce a monthly stream of cash flow which you can receive at any age (unlike IRAs).
 People will always need a place to live.
 I know I will at least.

 I plan on buying rental property in a college town and holding it for the long term.
 By financing the properties with the right loan and proper cash flow, there is a great opportunity for amazing cash flow.

 I also plan on doing live-in flips in the future.
 Because of the nature of my job, I know that I’ll be moving at least twice before settling down.
-I plan on buying places that need a little work and doing a live-in flip.
+I plan on buying at least one single family home that needs a little work and doing a live-in flip.

-5) Mutual Funds Heavy in Dividends
+5) Invest in Mutual Funds with Dividends

 Not only do the funds need to have a long track record, but they need to have a high dividend payout.
 I also plan on using a Dividend Reinvestment Program (or known as a DRIP).
 This DRIP will reinvest the quarterly dividends and buy more stock.
 This complements compound interest and results in great asset growth.

 Combined with real estate, mutual funds with good dividends will make up the bulk of our passive income once we reach age 40 and are ready for an early retirement (if we want to).
 While we may want to continue working at age 40, I plan on being able to retire anytime after that if we choose that freedom.

 Are you planning on retiring at an early age as well?
 What is your plan and what advice would you have for others?